denten-papers/xp-routledge/proposal.md

 Finally, I identify the third region of DH activity as "critical making."
-Embodied in the work of collectives like the Critical Making Lab at the University of Toronto and of scholars like Johanna Drucker, Matt Anne Burdick, and Garnet Hertz (among many others), critical making supplements thought, the traditional realm of a literary scholar, with rigorous practice.
+Embodied in the work of collectives like the Critical Making Lab at the University of Toronto and of scholars like Johanna Drucker, Matt Ratto, Anne Burdick, and Garnet Hertz (among many others), critical making supplements thought, the traditional realm of a literary scholar, with rigorous practice.

 But what does it mean to "build" or to "make" in a literature department?
-Like critical theory, critical making is aimed at social transformation. *Literary* critical making involves regaining the material contexts of knowledge production.
+Like critical theory, critical making is aimed at social transformation. *Literary* critical making involves regaining the material contexts of textual knowledge production.
 The chapter centers on a case study based on *sx:archipelagos*, a project to revamp a prominent post-colonial journal into an open access publishing platform, powered by free software.
 The case study opens the way to